It's one thing to be a raw foodist in the warm south, but eating raw food in a cold climate is a seasonal challenge that can be overcome.

 - Exercise.
-Do some first thing in the morning to get your body going and try some lighter exercise (yoga, stretching) before dinner to keep the metabolism boosted until bedtime
+Do some first thing in the morning to get your body going and try some light exercise (yoga, stretching) before dinner to keep the metabolism boosted until bedtime.

 - In very cold winter climates below 32F, try cayenne pepper and cloves in socks and gloves.

-- Dry Skin Brushing – increases circulation – can be down 2 times a day.
+- Dry Skin Brushing – increases circulation – can be done 2 times a day.

 - Put cold foods from the fridge in dehydrator/oven for few minutes to make it room temperature or just leave veggies out at room temperature for 30 minutes or more before eating.
 Put foods on warm plates.

-- Drink warm beverages: herbal teas, veggie tea (see below), apple cider, lemon water, ginger slices in hot water (with lemon), cacao chocolate drink with raw nut milk.
-Click Here, for my Vegetable Tea recipe.
+- Drink warm beverages: herbal teas, veggie tea, apple cider, lemon water, ginger slices in hot water (with lemon), cacao chocolate drink with raw nut milk.

 - Take kelp, dulse or some form of sea veggies or spirulina or moringa to make sure your thyroid is balanced and getting iodine.
 Best to take in the mornings!